 - Since not everyone is familiar with the former model, I am going to reiterate about its features and bring to your attention a bunch of small improvements as well in order to make an appropriate general overview.
 Rode VideoMic Pro+ offers low self-noise of 14 dBA, which helps to reduce the hiss when used in a quiet setting and or not pointed close enough to the subject.
 Furthermore, it has an active amplifier circuit, which allows boosting the produced electrical signal by as much as 20 dB or x10 if measured in volts.
 Why is this important?
 Well, the short answer is because it is a DSLR mic, and when used with camera preamps this can result in a better quality audio.

 - (The long answer is, in professional application, the mics are usually connected via a balanced XLR cable.
 This cable has three pins, one for the ground and two for the signal, which is usually transmitted in a different phase from the ground using a balancing output circuit, so that when you subtract the ground from both ends on the receiver end, it effectively nullifies any potential noise introduced by the EMI.
 Then again, professional preamps are usually very quiet by themselves and can amplify the signal as much as needed without introducing any additional noise, so the only bottleneck is the acoustical self-noise of the mic itself, measured in dB or dBA… However, professional preamps can get quite expensive and even so, may not necessarily work unless connected via a proper cable, such as XLR to a balanced or low impedance source.
 Therefore, cameras generally don’t have such luxury and come with cheaper, sub-par preamps that can introduce a significant amount of noise due to active amplification and not rejecting the EMI properly, in addition to the noise generated by the mic itself.
-Therefore boosting the signal strength from the mic can effectively compensate for the deficiency of the camera preamps, thus further reducing the EMI, static or ground noises that might occur in your recording).
+Therefore boosting the signal strength of the mic can effectively compensate for the deficiency of the camera preamps, thus further reducing the EMI, static or ground noises that might occur in your recording).

 - Rode VideoMic Pro Plus uses a detachable 3.5mm trs-trs cable, which is of course better than the non-detachable cable on the non-Plus version.
 Not only because you can easily find a replacement but because you can now also plug a longer cable and use it with a boom, just like you would with a full-size shotgun without messing with extensions.
 Not many would have thought of using a DSLR mic like that but this actually works and effectively so if you want to capture a wider shot of somewhat talking while keeping the audio clean.
 Interviews could be a good example, or simply if you can’t get close enough you could zoom in a bit and extend your boom forward.